 Following recent changes to departmental responsibilities, the functions of the former Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts are transitioning to new departments.
 Work is underway to update departments’ websites.

-Research into the lived experiences of Australian South Sea Islander people, including levels of disadvantage
+Research into the lived experiences of Australian South Sea Islander people

-The findings and outcomes of the research will be shared with the community and government agencies in ways that are geared toward education, advocacy, and social change.
+The findings of the research will be shared with the community and government agencies in ways that are geared toward education, advocacy, and social change.

-James Cook University have been engaged to deliver the research project and issued this media release about the research on 25 June 2024.
+James Cook University have been engaged to deliver the research project and issued this media release about the research.

 Back to top